simmoe/css-fullpage-snap/README.md

   scroll-snap-type: y mandatory;
 }
 ```
 ..where x and y is the scroll direction.
-Then you give some elements on your page a scroll snap property:
+Then you give elements inside the container a scroll snap property:
 ```html
 section{
   scroll-snap-align: center;